beejjorgensen/bgnet/src/bgnet.md

 ```

 On the plus side, it's small, simple, and fast.
 On the minus side, it's not an
-efficient use of space and the range is severely restricted—try storing a number
+efficient use of space and the range is severely restricted---try storing a
-greater-than 32767 in there and it won't be very happy!
-You can also see in the
+number greater-than 32767 in there and it won't be very happy!
+You can also see
-above example that the last couple decimal places are not correctly preserved.
+in the above example that the last couple decimal places are not correctly
+preserved.

 What can we do instead?
 Well, _The_ Standard for storing floating point numbers
 is known as \index{IEEE-754}